 One of the more pragmatic and dismaying things to consider is financial costs.
 Some procedures and medications can be extremely expensive.
-Not everyone can afford to drop thousands of dollars on a sick cat, especially if it is old and has lived a good life.
+Not everyone can afford to drop thousands of dollars on a sick cat, especially if they are old and have lived a good life.
 There is nothing wrong with that.
 You can’t be expected to put your family in a precarious financial situation to try to eke out some extra time with your beloved feline.
 Like the quality-of-life discussion, it can be selfish to harm your long-term financial future in exchange for a few more good days with your cat.

-4. Long Term Outlook
+4. Long-Term Outlook

-Lastly, you need to weigh the long term outlook for your cat.
+Lastly, you need to weigh the long-term outlook for your cat.
 When I decided to opt for surgery instead of euthanasia for my aging dog, it was because the outlook was good if he survived the procedure.
 A successful surgery potentially meant multiple extra years of life.
 Not all prognoses are that good.
 Some outlooks are more dire.
 It is okay to weigh the long-term outcomes with the short-term choices.
 A surgery that only gets you an extra couple of months with your cat might not be as valuable as one that can net you multiple extra years with your cat.

 Make the Decision You Feel Most Comfortable With

 In the end, you need to make a decision that you feel comfortable with.
 If you do not feel comfortable making a decision on the spot about the fate of your cat, you can take time to ponder it.
 Do not feel pressured or shamed into making a decision you don’t want to make.
 In many cases, euthanasia is the best option, but not in every case.
 If you don’t think you can feel comfortable with the decision a week down the road, you shouldn’t make it in the moment.
 It never feels good to say goodbye to your cat, but that doesn’t mean that it isn’t the right decision for your animal at the time.
 Remember, you always have the final say over euthanasia decisions.